CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 the locked tokens back in case they are locked either on the contract or on the multi-signing address.
 Both fees will be taken from the amount a user sends.
-The bridging fees are distributed across the relayer addresses after the successful execution of the sending, and locked until a relayer manually requests it.
+The bridging fees are distributed across the relayer addresses after the execution of the sending, and locked until a relayer manually requests it.
 After such a request the accumulated bridging fee will be distributed equally to the current relayer addresses.

 ###### Fee charging from XRPL to Coreum